-The Light Chaser Animation Studios served fans a thrilling White Snake sequel, White Snake 2: The Tribulation of the Green Snake, on Friday.
+The Light Chaser Animation Studios (an animation studio based in Beijing) served fans a thrilling White Snake sequel, White Snake 2: The Tribulation of the Green Snake, on Friday.
 The animation film recorded striking success more than its predecessor, rising to the top of the box office.

 The White Snake adapts a Chinese folktale, the Legend of the White Snakes.
 It follows the love story of a white-snake demon and a snake hunter Xuan.
 Blanca embarks on a mission to assassinate the general, which leads to a battle.

 While in the battle, she submerges in water, losing her memory as she tries to be disguised as a human woman.
 Xuan then rescues and takes her to his home, Snake Catcher Village, where villagers hunt snakes for the general as it is believed snakes aid in immortality.